U.S. Center for SafeSport Summer Safety Checklist

 In addition to the SafeSport Summer Safety Checklist, the Center offers numerous educational resources to prevent, recognize, and respond to abuse and misconduct in and around sport and other active settings.

-The Center’s Parent’s Guide to Misconduct in Sport is designed for parents of athletes of all ages.
-This free online training course explains the issues of misconduct in sport and helps parents ensure their children have a positive and safe sport experience.
+The Center’s Parent and Guardian’s Handbook for Safer Sport is designed for parents of athletes of all ages.
+This free resource explains the issues of misconduct in sport and helps parents ensure their children have a positive and safe sport experience.
+Lastly, if you’re a parent or youth sports coach, take a moment to check out SafeSport’s Summer Playbook and explore more resources to support you this season.

 Monica Rivera

-Vice President of Prevention Education, U.S. Center for SafeSport
+Vice President, Education & Research, U.S. Center for SafeSport